es-ude/elastic-ai.creator/CONTRIBUTION.md

   - helper functions to generate frequently used vhdl constructs
   - the `Design` interface to facilitate composition of hardware designs
   - basic vhdl design without a machine learning layer counterpart to be used as dependencies in other designs (e.g., rom modules)
-  - additional vhdl designs to make the neural network accelerator accessible via the elasticai.runtime
+  - additional vhdl designs to make the neural network accelerator accessible via the elasticai.runtime, also see [skeleton](./elasticai/creator/vhdl/system_integrations/README.md)
 - `base_modules`:
   - basic machine learning modules that are used as dependencies by translatable layers
 - `nn`: